 What drew you to start covering the music of RuPaul?

 Sissy That Walk was the first cover I did.
-I used to do these cabaret shows called Leah Canali: All my friends are on Broadway, in which I told stories about my career as a singer and some of the interesting people that I’ve met along the way.
-In the part of the show that I talked about living with with drag queens, I’d do a slowed-down jazzy version of Sissy that walk - one of my favourite Ru tracks - and people really responded to it.
-I decided to take it one step further and do a video of this cover featuring the Toronto Vogue Ballroom scene and it ended up going viral!
+I used to do these cabaret shows – All My Friends Are On Broadway – in which I told stories about my career as a singer and some of the interesting people that I’ve met along the way.
+In the part of the show that I talked about living with with drag queens, I’d do a slowed-down jazzy version of Sissy That Walk – one of my favourite Ru tracks - and people really responded to it.
+I decided to take it one step further and do a video of this cover, featuring the Toronto Vogue Ballroom scene, and that ended up going viral.
 The rest was history, and I began really exploring my love for drag covers.